By Mick Roberts ©

 The story of the Forest Reef Tavern revolves around two families – the Noonans and the Slatterys.
 At different times they owned and operated the historic watering hole for a combined 170 years.

 Interestingly the pub was never owned by one of the two big breweries, and only for a short time did it become tied to one of them.
-The pub has been in the main family run and operated and continues that tradition to this day.
+The pub has been in the main family run and operated, and that tradition continues to this day.

-Located in the Cadia Valley, the miners’ thirsts have been replaced mainly by farmers, although 14kms to the north of the sleepy village can be found one of Australia’s largest gold mining operations, owned by Newcrest.
+Located in the Cadia Valley, the miners’ thirsts have been replaced mostly by farmers, although 14kms to the north of the sleepy village can be found one of Australia’s largest gold mining operations, owned by Newcrest.

 The Forest Reef Tavern is one of two pubs that has survived in the village from the gold rush days, and continues to be the heart and soul of the farming community.
 That heart and soul was on show during our visit earlier this month, when the annual ‘Camp Oven Cook-Off” was underway.